“That’s great, thank you, Miss.” She smiled as she handed my passport back to me. “Now, can I just see your onward ticket?”

-How could you be so stupid?!
+How could you be so stupid, Lauren?
 Why didn’t you buy a ticket?
 Oh my god, what am I going to do?
 What do I do?
 How do I get an onward ticket?
 What the hell am I going to do?

 It was 2am and I was low on energy.
 An action-packed day spent meeting up with old college friends had rendered my introverted brain exhausted and unable to function.
 Though I’d been travelling continuously for the past four months, I still hadn’t learned that the airline desks in the departure hall of airports sold flight tickets – though I doubt there’d have been any open at this time.
 After four months of travel, I still didn’t have enough common sense or life experience to come up with a logical way of buying an onward ticket – not without a power socket and Wi-Fi.

-I’d visited ten countries on my travels so far – over half of which had stated you needed proof of onward travel as an entry requirement – and I’d never been asked for an onward ticket.
+I’ve visited almost a hundred countries on my travels so far – over half of which had stated you needed proof of onward travel as an entry requirement – and I’d never been asked for an onward ticket.
 I’d just assumed through experience that it was a rule that was rarely ever enforced – that as long as I kept quiet, was polite and looked innocent I’d never be asked.
 I assumed The Philippines would be the same as every other country I’d visited so far.

 I sprinted to the nearest help desk, panting out my question; my joy replaced by horror as I learned there wasn’t any free Wi-Fi in the airport.